 Aggravated DWI (With a Child)

-Leandra’s Law strengthened DWI penalties by requiring that a person sentenced under VTL §1192(2b) on or after August 15, 2010, have an ignition interlock device (IID) installed on any vehicle they own or operate, and the driver have an IID restriction added to their driver’s license.
+Leandra’s Law strengthened DWI penalties by requiring that a person sentenced under VTL §1192(2-a)(b) on or after August 15, 2010, have an ignition interlock device (IID) installed on any vehicle they own or operate, and the driver have an IID restriction added to their driver’s license.
+A violation of this law is a felony, even if it is a first offense.
+Due to the severity of the penalties, it is highly recommended to retain an experienced attorney if you are facing charges.
+Whether you are a parent, work with children, or a foreign national a conviction can hinder your custody rights, employment opportunities, and/or your legal status.

-New York Lawyer for Lendra's Law DWI Offenses
+New York Defense Lawyer for Lendra's Law DWI Offenses

 Overview of Aggravated DWI with Child Charges